Dans-labs/dariah/docs/Components.md

 The map is a [Leaflet](http://leafletjs.com) module on a blank pane, with a [geojson]({{site.libBase}}/europe.geo.js) file of country boundaries laid out on it.
 The map is not React-aware, it will be rendered in its own `<div/>`.
-The [lifecycle](React#life-cycle) methods of this component set up the map and update when new filter settings have been applied.
+The [life cycle](React#life-cycle) methods of this component set up the map and update when new filter settings have been applied.

 ### Compute Marker Radius